-This Homemade Caramel Sauce is to die for!
-It’s a classic recipe that you’ll make over and over again.
+This caramel sauce is to die for!
+It’s a classic homemade caramel recipe that you’ll make over and over again.
 I know because I’m doing it right now.
 Caramel sauce on all the things!

 And yet I CANNOT believe it’s already September!
 Where has the year gone?!
 I feel like the end of the year is fast approaching and I’m totally not ready.
 Baking-wise, I say let’s do this.
 Life-wise, however – slow down!